 About The Trail

-This trail is typically hikable starting mid-late June to mid-October, depending on spring snow levels and early snow falls.
+This trail is typically hikable starting mid-late June to mid-October, depending on spring snow levels and early snowfall.
 Best time of year is July & August.
 If you do hike the trail into September/October be aware of the amount of daylight hours that time of year and weather changes (it's always a few degrees cooler up there than in town, so it could snow if it's colder and wet).
 There is a defined singletrack trail the entire way, however in rocky/slate rock sections be sure to look for where the trail continues.
 Carry a topo map and compass to help if and when needed.
 Trailforks app is a great tool but relies on your cell phones GPS and battery power (not cellular connection).

 This is a one-way trail, best when started from Hartley Lake Road and ending at Island Lake Lodge, but can be done in reverse.
 You will need to arrange for someone to drive you (pick up) to the trailheads or to do a vehicle drop.
 Check out this blog about hiking Heiko's!